Content Search Flow#

 Left Panel

-Upload — Ingest files (videos, documents, images) into the vector database
+Upload - Ingest files (videos, documents, and images) into the vector database

-Search & Q&A — Query your uploaded content using text or image search, or ask natural-language questions
+Search and Q&A - Query uploaded content using text or image search, or through natural language

 Results - Display search results with type filtering, relevance scores, and content previews